SagnikKK1/Age-and-Gender-Detection/README.md

 Additionally, the program draws bounding boxes around detected faces and overlays the predicted gender and age information on the image or video frames.

+## Result
+Our C++ script performs best on video prediction and outputs a range of age.
+The mean age of the bucket may be taken for consideration of MAE

 ## Additional Notes
 - Ensure all required libraries and pretrained models are available.
 - Adjust the paths for the models and checkpoints as necessary.